Criciúma, Santa Catarina, Brazil: What to pack, what to wear, and when to go [2023]

 July

-If you visit Criciúma during July, you will probably find that it is a perfect temperature.
+If you visit Criciúma during July, you may notice that it is warm.
 Temperatures tend to hover around the low 70s F (low 20s C) during the day, while at night they can dip into the high 40s F (single digits C).

 What to wear/what to pack: